Originally posted in 2019 and updated in 2022.

 So I was pretty happy when I found Who Gives A Crap online and no longer feel forced to have to buy loo roll with pointless plastic waste wrapped around it when there is an alternative.

 They did seem expensive at first at £36 for 48 rolls, but they are double length rolls, so that’s effectively 96 rolls for £36.
 I swear the rolls we used to get, either Waitrose recycled 9 packs or Tesco recycled 9 packs, weren’t even full rolls.
 They were so squishy and we’d get through 1-1.5 rolls a day.
 Not kidding!
 These last a couple of days at least and you can’t squeeze them down for love of trying.

 I just did a price comparison too.
 So I’d usually buy the Waitrose ones on offer at Ocado when they are two for £6, so £3 per 9 rolls.
-For 98 that would be £32.66, so a bit cheaper then Who Gives A Crap but only when they are on offer.
-BUT there are more reasons than price to why I am now choosing to buy the WGAC loo rolls instead…
+For 98 that would be £32.66, so a bit cheaper than Who Gives A Crap but only when they are on offer.
+BUT there are more reasons than prices as to why I am now choosing to buy the WGAC loo rolls instead…

 - NO INKS, DYES OR SCENTS – The loo rolls are good for your bum as no nasties are used on them.

 - 50% OFF PROFITS GO TO CHARITY – Not only are you supporting zero waste, no plastic and recycling, but WGAC donate a whopping 50% of their profits to building toilets for those in need.
 So you are perhaps paying a tiny bit extra for your recycled loo roll, but you are helping a good cause and giving to charity at the same time.
 They’ve donated over £1 million to date!